-A copy of our 2023 Dutch Statutory Annual Accounts will be included in our 2023 Dutch Statutory Board Report, which will be available on our website at www.uniqure.com or may be obtained by contacting Investor Relations at investors@uniQure.com or by telephone at +1-339-970-7000.
+A copy of our 2023 Dutch Statutory Annual Accounts is available on our website at www.uniqure.com or may be obtained by contacting Investor Relations at investors@uniQure.com or by telephone at +1-339-970-7000.

 Due to the international nature of our business and pursuant to a prior shareholder authorization, our 2023 Dutch Statutory Annual Accounts have been prepared in the English language.